 - The Neighborhood can act as an incubator for a multitude of projects — a merging of art and functioning alternative life.

-- Subscription will be Action Point branded (e.g physical health).
+- Subscriptions will be Action Point branded (e.g physical health).

 - Each subscription will feature a specific Solution (volunteer projects).

-- Subscription can be sponsored by merchants (small businesses), NGOs (local), healthcare practitioners and even individuals (maybe recruited community influencers)
+- Subscriptions can be sponsored by any Front Porch, whether merchants (small businesses), NGOs (local), healthcare practitioners and even individuals (including recruited community influencers).

-- Subscriptions can include campaigns that are directed to specific Action Points or they can be serendipitous aimed at directing the Resident to tangent, complimentary or even completely outside their assumed interest or comfort zone (as discovered in a Look in the Mirror)
+- Subscriptions can include campaigns that are directed to specific Action Points or they can be serendipitously aimed at directing the Resident to tangent, complimentary or even actions completely outside their assumed interest or comfort zone (as discovered in a Look in the Mirror).

-- Each subscription would have a build out capabilities (customization) for each business niche (merchants, healthcare, NGOs, individual sponsors)
+- Each subscription would have a build out of capabilities (customization options) for each business niche (merchants, healthcare, NGOs, individual sponsors).

-- All third-party subscription will be required to abide by Community 3.0 output guidelines
+- All third-party subscriptions will be required to abide by Melvin’s output guidelines.

-- Components (input and output) of each subscription can vary.
-For example, geofencing or AR functionality can be available (this would probably involve a third party component introduced to the subscription)
+- Input and output components of each subscription can vary.
+For example, geofencing or AR functionality can be available (this would probably involve a third party)

 - The developer market isn’t limited to templated subscription creation.
 It can also involve component design (e.g. AR modules, etc.) and niche version of templated stations.

-- All subscriptions within a 3.0 Node (community Neighborhood) should also have underlying messaging that is aimed at direct Members toward certain community beneficial behavior (collective good), not just individual goals.
-The creation of rhizome network (through civic self-efficacy) should also be pushed this way.
-Every “station” has a duty to further the collective good.
+- All subscriptions within a Node (community Neighborhood) should also have underlying messaging that is directed at positive collective behavior, not just individual goals.
+The creation of the rhizome network (through civic self-efficacy) should also be executed this way.
+Every subscription, and in turn Front Porch, has a duty to further the collective good.